PrimeIntellect-ai/genesys/README.md

 ---

-## Overview

 Genesys is a library for synthetic reasoning data generation and verification.
-It is
+It is used to generate [SYNTHETIC-1]()

+## Usage

 quick install (only will work when repo got open source)
 ```